 When extracting music from a CD, choose between the AAC and MP3 formats.
 There is minimal variation in audio quality between the two file formats.
 Here are a few distinctions to be aware of:

-JBL Tune 125TWS bring your own world to life with incredible Pure Bass sound in these wireless earphones.
+With JBL Tune 125TWS, bring your world to life with incredible Pure Bass sound!

 AAC offers a greater encoding efficiency when using a pure MDCT.
 On the other hand, the MP3 format employs a hybrid coding technique throughout the encoding process.
 MP3’s 576-sample block size significantly lowers coding efficiency.